a-b-street/osm2streets/docs/how_it_works.md

 ### Collapsing an intersection

 `collapse_intersection` removes an intersection that has only two roads connected to it.
 Transformations below describe when this is called.
 The operation itself mostly just stitches together the geometry of the two roads in a straightforward way.
-It fixes turn restrictions (which should get simpler with opaque IDs).
+It fixes turn restrictions referring to the deleted road.
 The caller is responsible for fixing up lanes between the two roads -- or rather, making sure they match up compatibly in the first place.

 ### Collapsing a short road

 `collapse_short_road` removes a road, then combines the two intersections into one.

 It first calculates trimmed intersection geometry for the two intersections.
 On each connected road (besides the short one being collapsed, of course), we store the trimming distance in `trim_roads_for_merging`, so that later the intersection geometry algorithm can follow a special case for the single merged intersection.

-Most of the complexity here comes from fixing up IDs and turn restrictions.
-Opaque IDs likely make this a much simpler operation!

 ## The transformations